 As the New Year begins, the National Arts Centre is getting ready to showcase Indigenous storytelling and reconciliation on all its stages.
 In the context of recent news events – from the recent publication of the Truth and Reconciliation Commission of Canada’s final report, to the Government of Canada’s renewed focus on Indigenous issues – the NAC will be presenting a series of multidisciplinary events that will inspire, entertain and inform audiences.

-The story of Canada’s Indigenous peoples is the longest, most dramatic saga in our history, and it continues today.
+The story of Indigenous People in Canada is the longest, most dramatic saga in our history, and it continues today.
 In fact, the NAC has been sharing this story with audiences since it opened in 1969.
 The iconic The Ecstasy of Rita Joe by George Ryga was the very ﬁrst play ever presented by NAC’s English Theatre and one of the ﬁrst works to address issues relating to First Nations in this country.
 Later on, former English Theatre Artistic Director Peter Hinton was an ardent champion of Indigenous theatre, ensuring its presence in six successful seasons with works such as Copper Thunderbird by Marie Clements (2007), the remounted version of The Ecstasy of Rita Joe (2009), and Night by Human Cargo (2010), English Theatre’s first-ever co-production in Pond Inlet, Nunavut.

 This tradition has been carried forward by English Theatre Artistic Director Jillian Keiley and Associate Artistic Director Sarah Garton Stanley, who have also facilitated an important conversation on Indigenous theatre in Canada through The Summit, The Study and The Repast (collectively known as The Cycle Initiative) – major gatherings of Indigenous and non- Indigenous artists from across Canada.